 However, problems in the EVE Gate itself soon appeared.
 It was not quite as stable as the first colonists had been lead to believe.
 Terrans (an umbrella term that refers to any humans that came from the other side of the Gate) quickly began to build a device to stabilize the wormhole for continued use.
 It was a massive undertaking; even 70 years later, it was not yet done, though it did have the words “EVE” blazoned on to it already.

 The effect of the collapse of the EVE Gate on the colonies in New Eden cannot be overstated.
 Despite being open to colonization for almost 75 years, many colonies were nowhere close to being self-sufficient.
 Terraforming wasn’t complete in many systems, and even the colonies on habitable planets often ran into problems of food supplies and other equipment.
 Many colonies simply died out from lack of supplies.
-Most of the ones that survived fell into the so-called Dark Ages, reverting to essentially feudal-level technology.
-Eventually, some civilizations managed to climb back up into space… but that’s a matter for a separate blogpost.
+Most of the ones that survived fell into the so-called Dark Ages, reverting back to subsistence-era technology in an attempt to merely survive.
+Eventually, some civilizations managed to climb back up into space… but that’s getting ahead of myself.

 A Sidenote (Ancient Civilizations)

 Even the lore that we as players know (compared to what we would know as characters in New Eden) isn’t complete.
 The Dark Ages had some interesting happenings (of which I will describe as best as possible here), but exactly what happened after the collapse of the Gate and the rise of the Amarr is a bit of a mystery.